franout/MoW4EDA/README.md

 The choice of bash scripting is due to its wide availability on Unix-like systems supported by EDA vendors.

 ### Modularization
-The workspace is organized into modules, each representing a specific EDA tool or functionality.
+The workspace is organized into modules, each representing a specific flow for a specific EDA tool.
 Users can easily add new modules by creating new folders and scripts, following the existing structure.

 ### Customization